Digital-Lab-Interviews/assignment-itsfs/README.md

 The project is an express implementation of the Pet store.

 - Open a terminal in **petstore-express-api** folder.
+- Install the dependencies by running `npm install`.
 - Run the application by running `npm run dev`.
 - Run the unit tests with `npm run test`.
 - After successful build, the application should be running in port **9000**.